givdieri/sh_matching_pub_tweak/README.md

         fi
     done
       ```
 BONUS:
-Similar to meta_sh_match script, there is a seperate script that can iterate across output files from SH-matching.
+Similar to meta_SH_match.sh script, there is a seperate script that can iterate across output files from SH-matching.
 From the output, sequences can be merged across barcodes/input files based on SH-code.
 That is not the case for new/non-existing clusters.
 Those we need to gather from output files.
 Running [filter_newsh.py]() iterates output files, collects sequences that are either new_singletons or new_sh at the 0.5% level, write them to a single file and appends RUNID information to the fasta headers to seperate them out later.
 You can use the file as a new input file for SH-matching and use the preferred cluster level resulting from this SH-matching to finalize your OTU-table.